iangry0/LobbySystem/README.md

 **Commands:**
 * /Vote (map)
-* /Vote Addmap (map) - adds a new map spawn point at your current location
+* /Vote Addmap (map) - adds a new map spawn point at your current location (Permission: vote.addmap)

 In the configuration, all messages are configurable